Inventory Management

 5 Inventory Metrics Every Ops Manager Must Track

 Most operations managers track the wrong inventory numbers.
-They watch purchase price, total units, and reorder dates — and miss the five inventory metrics that actually tell you whether your supply chain is healthy or quietly bleeding cash.
+They watch purchase price, total units, and reorder dates.
+They miss the five inventory metrics that connect directly to cash flow, stockout prevention, and supply chain health.

-If you manage inventory without tracking these five numbers, you are making decisions on incomplete data.
+Working from those three numbers alone means making decisions on incomplete data.
 Stockouts happen.
 Overstock accumulates.
 Cash flow tightens.
-And none of it shows up clearly until it is already a problem.
+None of it shows clearly until it is already a problem.

 Why Inventory Metrics Matter More Than Inventory Count